 - It’s easy to get carried away but please remember that your new toilet will need to have the same (or similar) waste direction as the old one to allow an easy connection to your soil stack.

-- Choose a size that will help maximise space in your bathroom, not minimise.
-Opt for a smaller, compact design in a small bathroom to help your bathroom look spacious.
+- Choose a size of toilet that will help maximise space in your bathroom, not minimise.
+Opt for a smaller, compact design such as a short projection in a small bathroom to help your bathroom look spacious.

-- If you don’t want to see any pipes whatsoever, then a close coupled toilet isn’t for you.
-Opt for a back to wall toilet with a wc unit to neatly conceal every pipe.
+- If you don’t want to see any pipes whatsoever, then a close coupled toilet maybe isn’t for you.
+Opt for a back to wall toilet with a WC unit to neatly conceal every pipe.

 Should I choose a different style?

-It really just depends on what you’re looking to create.
-If you don’t like the sound of what I’ve talked about above, then perhaps it would be a good idea to explore other options.
-You can also choose from back to wall toilets, modern toilets and traditional toilets, so take your time and make an informed decision to help you on your way to creating your dream bathroom.
+It really depends on what you’re looking to create in your bathroom with what style you should go for.
+If you don’t like the sound of what is mentioned above, then perhaps it would be a good idea to explore other options.
+There are many styles of toilets to choose from including: